jesslyw/migrow/README.md

 Clone this repository\
 From the project root, run

-`npm i` to install dependencies, then
+`npm i` to install dependencies

 `npm start` to start the app

-- The app should be accessible at localhost:3000 , with backend at localhost:3001
+The app should be accessible at localhost:3000 , with backend at localhost:3001

 ## Current List of API Endpoints